openfheorg/openfhe-development/docs/index.rst

 OpenFHE implements efficient Residue Number System (RNS) algorithms to achieve high performance, e.g., OpenFHE (called PALISADE at the time) was used as the library for a winning genome-wide association studies solution at iDASH’18.

-.. note:: For a quick introduction to OpenFHE, visit our `quickstart <https://openfhe-development.readthedocs.io/en/latest/assets/sphinx_rsts/intro/quickstart.html>`_ page.
+.. note:: For a quick introduction to OpenFHE, visit our :ref:`quickstart <quickstart>` page.

 .. toctree::
    :maxdepth: 2